dcm4che/dcm4chee-arc-hl7cs/source/adt/inbound.rst

 .. [#Note3] User message in ERR:7 is set to exception message.
 This exception pertains to HL7 ADT message processing triggered internal application failure.

+.. [#Note4] Multiple patient identifiers separated by **Repetition Separator ~** are included inside of Other Patient IDs Sequence (0010,1002).
+By default the first patient identifier pair is selected to be mapped to Patient ID (0010,0020), Issuer of Patient ID (0010,0021) and Issuer of Patient ID Qualifiers Sequence (0010,0024), unless any issuer value is configured in `HL7 Primary Assigning Authority of Patient ID <https://dcm4chee-arc-cs.readthedocs.io/en/latest/networking/config/archiveDevice.html#hl7primaryassigningauthorityofpatientid>`_ which shall be used to search primary qualified patient identifier in the list of identifiers in specified segment field.